 Sickness, Socialisation and the Environment

 In Britain we buy 800,000 puppies and dogs every year to be our companions and friends.
 About half of these come from caring breeders or from animal shelters.
 The rest come from puppy farms both here in the UK and abroad – sites that breed puppies in volume for financial gain.
-These 400,000 puppies are sold through online ads, puppy supermarkets, pet shops and on the black market.
+These 400,000 puppies are sold through online ads and on the black market.
 If a buyer can’t be certain how a puppy was raised, it’s likely to have been intensively farmed.

 Among the welfare issues we pursue, the breeding and sale of dogs as domestic pets in Britain today is one of the most damaging and shocking.
 Intensive farming exposes dogs to viral, bacterial, parasitic and genetic disease.
 Poor hygiene and packed breeding sheds increase dogs’ likelihood of pain or premature death after infection.
 Often puppies will be sold by experienced dealers to an unsuspecting buyer before symptoms are apparent.
 Of course sick puppies, with health issues which can last for life or lead to death, need rehabilitation and professional care rather than sale as domestic pets.